-Check in with billing owners
+Check in with spend owners

-Check in with billing owners and go over the new payment workflow until it becomes second nature.
+Check in with spend owners and go over the new payment workflow until it becomes second nature.
 Expect mistakes or questions for the first couple of weeks, people take time to adjust to a new way of doing things.

 For example, Diana Ngo, Senior Director of Finance, tell us that when she rolled out Airbase cards at YourMechanic “people actually needed time to process how simple Airbase was.”
 The old workflow required employees to log every transaction in a Google spreadsheet.

 “[Our purchasing team] made it work by piecing information from different systems together.
 So when we rolled out the new virtual cards, they said ‘Do you still want me to do the Google sheet?’
 It took them a few days to get used to the simplicity of the new system.”